SAW/RTW Policy Dissemination

-In its fourth year, the SAW/RTW Policy Collaborative will take the work of the SAW/RTW PWGs to the next step by convening experts and identifying and developing policy products to help states and other key stakeholders take action in several key policy focus areas.
-Building on previous years’ work, we will convene the CoP and work with the PWGs to address important issues in improving stay at work and return to work outcomes for individuals experiencing disabilities resulting in work limitations.
+In its fourth year, the SAW/RTW Policy Collaborative is taking the work of the SAW/RTW Collaborative to the next step by convening experts and identifying and developing policy products to help states and other key stakeholders take action in several key policy focus areas.
+Building on previous years’ work, the PWGs are addressing important issues in improving stay at work and return to work outcomes for individuals experiencing disabilities resulting in work limitations.
 Through a collaborative effort with the State Exchange Employment and Disability (SEED) initiative, working with the National Council of State Legislators (NCSL), the Council of State Governments (CSG), and the National Governors Association (NGA), as well as through collaboration with other federal agencies, ODEP has identified policy areas for us to focus on this year, including:

 - Best practices for working with injured workers to coordinate care and return to work,